norcams/docs-enduser/docs/dedicated.rst

 .. _IMPORTANT: **Only available in OSL**
    The dedicated compute service is only available in the OSL region.

-This document describes the **Dedicated Computing** service offering in NREC.
+This document describes the **Dedicated Instances** service offering in NREC.
 This service differs from the general compute service in one key
 area: